-University Research Governance Committee
+Research Governance and Quality Assurance Committee

-7.2.2.1.1.
-Animal Welfare and Ethical Review Body Applications Review Group member may attend an Applications Review Group meeting, should they wish to review licence applications or hear from academics about their work.
+7.2.3.1.1 Animal Welfare and Ethical Review Body Applications Review Group

 To assist in streamlining the process of considering applications for project licences.
-The Group comprises approximately two thirds the membership of the full Committee, however any AWERB
+The Group comprises approximately two thirds the membership of the full Committee, however any AWERB member may attend an Applications Review Group meeting, should they wish to review licence applications or hear from academics about their work.